 Power plug adapter needed on the Solomon Islands?

 On the Solomon Islands the power plugs and sockets are of type G and I. Check out the following pictures.
-When living in Australia you need a power plug adapter for sockets type G.
+When living in the United States of America you need a power plug adapter for sockets type G and I.

-- Your appliances with plug I don't fit socket G.
+- Your appliances with plug A don't fit socket G or I.

 Buy a power plug (travel) adapter